The Counsellor Salesperson: Turbocharging Discovery Agreements

 The right communication is essential.
 Participants are introduced to the four kinds of business letters—thank-you letters, responses to requests, commitment letters, and Discovery Agreements—and shown that all are not created equal.
 While each communication is good for something, only a Discovery Agreement articulates the customer's vision of value.
 But not all Discovery Agreements are equal either.
 The least effective stops at the "feature" level, while the most effective articulates the customer's vision of value at the application and business issue level.
 Participants review a set of criteria and a template for a model Discovery Agreement.

-The core of the program consists of two key exercises in which participants examine and work on their own Discovery Agreements.
+The core of the programme consists of two key exercises in which participants examine and work on their own Discovery Agreements.
 In the first exercise, they realise that their favourite Discovery questions do not create a vision of value in the customer's eyes.
 In the second exercise, they ascertain that their own Discovery Agreements are often no more than thank-you letters or meeting summaries that have little power for accelerating the sales cycle or articulating the customer's vision of value.

 Through these self-critique exercises, participants come to see that their current Discovery skills uncover only part of what is important to the customer.
 Through these exercises and application activities focused on real customers, participants learn how to ask better questions and write stronger Discovery Agreements that connect with customer value at deeper levels and demonstrate business impact.